 - List your book on other websites such as Goodreads.

-If you only do one item on this list, make it a website.
+If you can only do one item on this list, make it a having website.
 If you’re on a tight budget, you can create blog on Blogger for free.
 Blogger has an array of nice-looking templates and it’s very easy to use.
-Or, if you have the means, you can hire a webmaster and have a state of the art website will all the bells and whistles.
-Either way, however, it’s up to you to promote your blog or website.
+Or, if you have the means, you can hire a webmaster and have them create a state of the art website will all the bells and whistles.
+Either way, it’s up to you to promote your blog or website.
 This is where social media comes in.

-Of you’re an author, social media is an absolute must as well.
+Of you’re an author, social media is an absolute must.
 It costs nothing to open account on most social media platforms, such as Facebook, Twitter and LinkedIn.
 Keep in mind, however, that it takes time to build a following on social media, so don’t expect instant results.
 I’ve also found contests and giveaways to be a nice marketing tool.
-You can do giveaways on Amazon, through social media, or in newsletters.
+You can do giveaways through social media, or with newsletters.

-If your budget allows it you can hire a publicist.
-If you do, be sure that he or she has experience in book promotion, as book promotion is different from other kinds of public relations.
+If your budget allows it you can hire a publicist, but make sure he or she has experience in book promotion.
+Book promotion is quite different from other kinds of public relations.
 Also be sure to talk to him or her about the cost.
 Some firms may charge as much as $3000 a month for their services.
 Others may charge much less, and may do just as good of a job as the higher-priced publicists.

-No one ever said marketing a book would be easy, especially in a time when anyone with a computer and access to the Internet can upload a Word file onto Amazon Kindle and call themselves an author.
+No one ever said marketing a book would be easy, especially in a time when anyone with a computer and access to the Internet can upload a Word file to Amazon and call themselves an author.
 However, unless your name is Stephen King, James Patterson or J.K.
-Rowling, don’t expect people bust down the doors to buy your book just because you’ve listed it on Amazon.
+Rowling, don’t expect people bust down the doors to buy your book just because it’s listed on Amazon.
 You really do have to get there and do some work.